rd003/blog/content/posts/encapsulation-in-csharp.md

 public string MyProperty { get; }
 ```

-These were some of the benefits of encapsulation.
+## Summary

+- Wrapping up data into a single unit is called encapsulation.
+- Encapsulation helps to achieve `data hiding`, that helps us to set the validation rules for our data members or fields.
+- Encapsulation also helps us to define readonly members.

 ---

-Original post by [Ravindra Devrani](https://medium.com/@ravindradevrani) on [January 31, 2024](https://medium.com/p/cd6d61aa2c3d).
+Original post by [Ravindra Devrani](https://medium.com/@ravindradevrani) on [January 31, 2024](https://medium.com/@ravindradevrani/encapsulation-in-c-cd6d61aa2c3d).
+Updated and refinded at : 21-feb-2025.

 [Canonical link](https://medium.com/@ravindradevrani/encapsulation-in-c-cd6d61aa2c3d)

-Exported from [Medium](https://medium.com) on February 19, 2025.